wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-teams-commerce-integration/includes/enable-commerce-teams-integration.md

 1. Go to System administration, Inquiries, and then Batch jobs, and find the most recent job that has the description Teams provision.
 Wait until this job has finished running.

 1. Run the CDX job 1070 to publish the plan ID and store references to Retail Server.

+**Congratulations!** In this exercise you have played the role of a IT administrator and successfully enabled Dynamics 365 Commerce and Microsoft Teams integration.